The Play’s The Thing

 “They duel.
 Prince Engler doesn’t appear either weak or cowardly, and in the end, Prince Engler overcomes Prince Gorf in a manner that suggests heavenly intervention.
 Gorf lies at Prince Engler’s feet.
 The young prince stands over him, his sword ready for the kill.
 Then the young prince kindly spares the fallen prince’s life.
 As Prince Engler turns his back to walk away, Gorf rises with a dagger in his hand, murder in his heart and eyes.

-“Prince Engler’s personal bodyguard cum servant, Humberline, played by Stewart Pemberbroke, intervenes and stabs Gorf, saving Prince Engler and the day.
+“Prince Engler’s personal bodyguard cum servant, Humberline, played by Stewart Pemberbroke, intervenes and stabs Gorf, killing him and saving Prince Engler and the day.

 “Prince Engler and Humberline are secretly in love, but the laws of the country prohibit a union between two men, and so they never can be together.
 The prince has to marry, and a woman is brought to him for the wedding.
 Thus, we have the tragedy of the play.
 The writers are hoping to leave no dry eyes in the house as the curtain falls on the two forsaken lovers looking wistfully at each other as the marriage carriage drives away.
-We’re hoping Evan and Stewart can pull off the yearning looks.”
+The audience is left hoping Evan and Stewart can be find a way to be together someday; for me, I’ll be hoping Evan and Steward can pull off truly wistful glances.”

 Scene break

 “A little to stage left . . . more . . . yeah . . . stop!
 And Frankie, move upstage two steps.
 Fine.
 You guys got that?
-Be sure you remember it.”
+Check your spacing and remember it.”

 The director had shown me where the actors should be in each scene, and when they moved, where they should move to.
-I made notes, then had to work with each cast member, or a group of them, like I was doing just then.
-The actors had to be confident of their positions if they wanted to appear confident on stage, and they had to show that or the play would become a laughingstock, a farce.
+I made notes, then had to work with each cast member, sometimes a group of them, like I was doing just then.
+The actors had to be confident of their positions if they wanted to appear confident in front of an audience.
+If they looked lost on the stage, the play could become a laughingstock, a farce.

 We’d been rehearsing for weeks now.
 First, everyone had learned their lines at table readings and then walked through the scenes, reciting the lines as they would in the play.
-Now, we were blocking out the scenes.
+Now, they were off script and we were blocking out the scenes.
 I was surprised they were having as much trouble with that as they did learning their lines.

 Evan, being a freshman, was taken under the wing of most of the kids working the non-acting parts.
 I was afraid they were all falling in love with him, but more worried that he might fall for one of them.
 As an example, the makeup kid, Jimmy Fox, spent way too much time smearing grease on his face and then gently wiping it off.
-Sensuously wiping it off, in my opinion.
+Sensuously wiping it off while making steady eye contact.
+Unnecessary fussing over him, in my opinion.

-I tried to make it a point to be where Evan was, but he was all over the place, and I had to be in front of the stage or in the wings too much to babysit him.
+I tried to make it a point to keep an eye on Evan, but he was all over the place, and I had to be in front of the stage or in the wings too much to be able to always keep him in view.

 The costume fitting was what upset me the most.
 Some costumes were elaborate and delicate, some were designed to fit snuggly, and the actors needed help getting into and out of them so nothing would be torn.
 Each actor had a dresser to help him with his costume.
 Our costumer, Carl, and Evan’s dresser, Donnie, seemed to be either at odds or were pretending to be; clearly they both wanted to be on hand when Evan was being dressed.

 I asked Evan about that one evening when we were back in our room.
-“I wasn’t there,” I said, “but could hear you guys when you were putting on your dueling costume.
+“I wasn’t there,” I said, “but could hear you guys when you were getting into your dueling costume.
 It got loud.
 What was that all about?”

 “‘Come on,’ Carl said.
 ‘I’ve got no time for arguing.
 Too much to do!’
-Now the dressing rooms are . . . well, you know how small they are, and there’s no privacy at all.
+Now Bry, you know how the dressing rooms are . . . well, you know how small they are, and there’s no privacy at all.
 No one thought we’d need it, since we’re all boys.
-Anyway, I started to drop my boxer briefs and you should have seen their eyes!”
+Anyway, I started to drop my boxers and you should have seen their eyes!”

 I was intrigued but annoyed, too.
 “You did it?
 You stripped in front of them?”